Your twins won’t always get sick at the same time, but sometimes they do.

 Just like you need to keep a log with your newborn twins, you need to do the same when they are sick.
 This is particularly true if they are running a fever.
 You’ll need those temperatures to let the doctor know in the morning if things are getting better or worse.

-Put the log and a pen next to your other supplies so that both you and your spouse know what happened while the other was doing the caretaking.
+Put the log and a pen next to your other supplies so that both you and your spouse know what happened while the other was doing the care-taking.

 Be the Backup

-No matter your plan, the time will come when both your little ones wake up crying and sick in the middle of the night.
+The time will come when both your little ones wake up crying and sick in the middle of the night.
 It will be impossible for one parent to care for both.
 So go get your spouse or let her wake you up.
 Regardless of whose “shift” it is during the night, there may be a time when all hands are needed on deck.

 This Too Shall Pass